tamilselvanarjun/auto-ed/docs/sols.rst

 Exercise 1: Motivating Automatic differentiation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A. The python code is given by:
+A. Here is an example python function:
 ::
         import numpy as np
         import matplotlib.pyplot as plt